 It’s the cocooning effect of autumn clothes that I love so much.
 I adore feeling swaddled by sumptuous textures and oversized silhouettes.
 I’m an introvert by nature, so the exposure of summer clothes goes against the grain.
 But I think the thrill of September dressing has a lot to do with childhood memories of brand new back-to-school coats, shiny patent shoes and yet to be dog-eared copybooks.
-That nostalgic feeling of excitement and newness never disappears, not even when you’re 43 (almost 44; that’s right I’m also a September baby).
+That nostalgic feeling of excitement and newness never disappears.

 This September is especially ripe with rich berry hues and warm earthy shades, cradling shapes and protective silhouettes.
 It’s everything my inner child, introverted nature and style-conscious self could want.

 The leather Balmain dress the actress wore at the Venice Film Festival last month was certainly not off the rack....

 Meg Ryan fall is just the latest trend to take off on TikTok and it’s all the autumnal fashion inspiration...

 Today marks the 100 birthday of New York fashion legend Iris Apfel.
 The nonagenarian has had a long, varied and...